- Identify your personal views and the importance of families.

 Apply

 In this lesson, you were introduced to family-centered practice.
-Take a look at these guidelines and try to come up with examples of ways you can show consideration of these guidelines in your classroom.
+Use the Family-Centered Practice: First Thoughts activity to come up with examples of ways you can show consideration of these guidelines in your classroom.
 Write your thoughts as they relate to each guideline.
-Then, share your responses with a trainer, coach, or administrator.
+Share your responses with your trainer, coach or administrator.

 Families provide valuable information on ways to improve classroom and program practices.
 Use the Family Questionnaire handout to gather feedback from families in your classroom on ways to improve your current practices and support your professional development goals.
 CDA candidates should use the CDA Family Questionnaire for this activity.